 “I think the entire point of attacking in the modern age is about breaking structure and about getting players between the lines and changing positions.
 It’s obviously problematic in that sense (to try to explain a team’s set up with a formation), but defensively I still think it works very well.

 “There are obviously nuances with formations, especially Guardiola’s teams which are very fluid and flexible, but there’s still a fundamental difference between playing three at the back and four at the back.
 It’s always easy to identify which is which so I think this kind of discussion is still worthwhile.

 “The formation is essentially used to explain to people who haven’t seen the game what shape a team used, and I still think that’s relevant.”

-Jurgen Klopp made the same point about the differences between defensive and attacking shape earlier in the season after Liverpool had beaten Hull City 5-1.
+Jurgen Klopp made the same point about the differences between defensive and attacking shape after Liverpool had beaten Hull City 5-1 in 2016.